h0gh/WCFUtils/README.md

     container.RegisterType<ChannelFactoryManager>(new ContainerControlledLifetimeManager());
     container.RegisterType<WCFServiceInvoker>(new TransientLifetimeManager());

-The invoker can then be injected into services and used as follows:
+The invoker can then be injected into classes and used as follows:

     int result = _invoker.InvokeService<ICalculatorService>(s => s.Add(2, 2));
     Assert.Equal(4, result);